trevarj/termagotchi/README.md

 I made this as my first Rust project to see how the language works and stuff.

 ## Running
-Right now this used emojis so you'll need a terminal emulator that supports unicode.
+Right now this uses emojis so you'll need a terminal emulator that supports unicode.

 Basically just `cargo run` and it will resize your terminal.